thefossclub/CodeofConduct/README.md

 TFC's Code of Conduct is derived from the official GNOME Code of Conduct, which is licensed under a Creative Commons 3 License.

-Thank you for being a part of the FOSS Club DTC community!
+Thank you for being a part of The FOSS Club community!